Dealing with nerves

 So if you want a drink, have it as a reward after you’ve given a sharp, clear-headed and clearly-delivered speech.
 If it’s a social event, the guests may be too drunk to notice, but you’ll perform better for it.

 And of course any video of the event will be a permanent record of you doing well.

 More about eating and drinking before public speaking here

 Here’s the evidence … Sheldon Cooper of The Big Bang Theory proves just why drinking before speaking is a bad thing …

-Speaking Well in Public offers a portfolio of public speaking courses at all levels, which address how best to deal with nerves.
+Speaking Well in Public offers public speaking courses at all levels, which address how best to deal with nerves.